 Data-Driven, Customer-Centric Campaigns Boost Revenue

 It’s been a two-year journey to get from where they were to their final destination of being a data-driven, customer-centric company, but the effort has been well worth the investment.
 Not only has Barceló seen significant improvements in campaign performance, but they’ve also been able to increase their revenue by 37% and decrease their marketing costs by almost 6%.

 “The difficult part is being able to increase your revenue by minimizing your marketing costs,” says Álvarez.
 “The great thing is that we’ve been able to do both in these two years because we invested in a good tech stack.”

 In one affinity retargeting campaign, for instance, the campaign saw improved open, click-through, and conversion rates as well as improved revenue and a reduced base rate for the campaign.
 Similarly, in a social retargeting campaign they tested against a control group, they saw:

 - 4% decrease in cost per click

-While Álvarez acknowledges how important having Tealium’s Universal Data Hub has been to achieving these results, she also highlights how important teamwork has been to the process.
+While Álvarez acknowledges how important having Tealium’s Customer Data Hub has been to achieving these results, she also highlights how important teamwork has been to the process.